Author & Questions: Frances Copp / Reviewer: Faathima Musaamil / Codes: / Published: 12/09/2018

 It is useful to delve into the history of the fever:

-• Associated febrile symptoms: behaviour change with fever (lethargy, off feeds/not drinking)?
-Improving when fever settles?
-Rigors?
-Febrile seizures?
+- Associated febrile symptoms: Behaviour change with fever such as lethargy, off feeds/not drinking.
+Does this improve when fever settles?
+Have there been rigors or febrile seizures?

 Suspicion of more severe, or more specific, aetiology may be raised if any of the following are revealed: